 These needs will vary with each performance and your FoH staff are crucial members of the team as they will frequently be the only face-to-face interaction that an audience member has with your team.
 When renting a venue, be sure to ask about Front of House, specifically whether you will be working with a team that works consistently in the venue or if you will be required to hire your own FoH staff.
-If you are bringing in your own staff, make sure they get training on how to handle front of house issues, such as speaking with patrons, interacting with patrons with different disabilities with respect and dignity, proper theatre etiquette, etc. Some may think that the House Manager is just a host who informs and welcomes patrons at the door.
-The importance of the position tends to not be sufficiently appreciated.
+If you are bringing in your own staff, make sure they get training on how to handle front of house issues, such as speaking with patrons, interacting with patrons with different disabilities with respect and dignity, proper theatre etiquette, etc.

 It is important to consider the needs of your production and your venue when deciding how many FoH personnel you will require.
 When signing your venue agreement, you should inquire about FoH staff and whether or not the venue has their own FoH personnel on staff.
 In some performance spaces, it is important to ask whether or not you will need to pay security or a representative from the venue to be present while you are in the space.
 This rate is typically calculated hourly and the venue should have an hourly rate that they can share with you while you are negotiating your agreement.

 Some decisions about your FoH team will be clear early in the process, but some details will only become clear as rehearsals begin and the production begins to take shape.
 As a producer, you should be checking in with your Stage Manager as they make notes about any aspects of the production that may call for support from Front of House or that will be unique or challenging for Front of House.
 The more you know about the audience experience in your production, the more you can plan the personnel that will be required.
 Here are some of the things you should consider when budgeting and planning your FoH team:

 - Will you be offering concessions?
 When will they be for sale (before the performance, during intermission, after the performance)?